pwr-Solaar/Solaar/docs/capabilities.md

 [**Solaar**][solaar] reports on and controls [Logitech][logitech] devices (keyboards, mice, and trackballs) that connect to your computer via a Logitech USB receiver (a very small piece of hardware that plugs into one of your USB ports) and communicate with the receiver using Logitech's HID++ protocol.
 Solaar is designed to detect all devices paired with your receivers, and at the very least display some basic information about them.

-At this moment, all [Unifying][unifying] receivers are supported (devices with USB ID `046d:c52b` or `046d:c532`) as are several Lightspeed Receivers, but only some newer Nano receivers (devices with USB ID `046d:c52f`, and `046d:c534`) are supported.
-Note that Linux incorrectly states that some Nano receivers are Unifying receivers.
+At this moment, all [Unifying][unifying] receivers are supported (devices with USB ID `046d:c52b` or `046d:c532`) as are several Lightspeed Receivers and a dozen Nano receivers.

 ## HID++